Last Updated: September 18 at 10:45 a.m. PT

 Due to the prevalence of COVID-19 in some counties, stricter visitation practices are in place:

-Maricopa County, Churchill County, Coconino County, Gila County, Pinal County, Platte County, Keith County, Larimer County, Natrona County, Weld County, Lassen County and Washakie County.
+Maricopa County, Pima County, Churchill County, Coconino County, Gila County, Pinal County, Platte County, Keith County, Larimer County, Natrona County, Weld County, Lassen County and Washakie County.